-How a Creative Director's Philosophical Approach to Design Lends Her a Competitive Edge
+How a Creative Director's Design Philosophy Lends Her a Competitive Edge

 One question that Cherin Tan of LAANK gets asked the most when it comes to illumination – "Why should I spend more on my lighting?”
 To which, she sees it as a duty to educate the client (on illumination) and in turn, bring her vision and aspiration to life.
 Few interior designers articulate their work process like that of an artform as well as she does, and we attribute it to Cherin's philosophical approach to her work.
 "Typically, inspiration for me usually comes from a purpose.
 It’s a starting point that takes you on a trail of discovery once it gets identified," the creative director shared.
 And all that propelled that trail of discovery began when she was younger, "I looked up to my elder brother (Clarence Tan) who studied Building Management and had envisioned the day where we will become a sibling-duo."
 That envisionment then might just be her glimpse into the future.
 Today, Cherin is one-half of cult boutique design powerhouse LAANK, an interior design firm that fills the void in today's competitive scene.
 Their covetable concepts and expressive narratives are seen in spaces like Fred Perry, Violet Oon Singapore, Bynd Artisan and more.
 All of which, are uniquely tailored to the brand and are anything but never run-of-the-mill.